-- 9. - Make sure the temperature inside the incubator is 37°C. Use different pipette tip for each sample and reagent in order to avoid cross-contamination.
+- Make sure the temperature inside the incubator is 37°C. Use different pipette tip for each sample and reagent in order to avoid cross-contamination.
 Only touch the pipette tip against the side of the well, never the bottom of the well.
 The enzyme activity of the HRP-conjugate is affected by dust and strong chemicals including sodium hypochlorite, acids and alkalis.
 Do not let these substances contaminate the Conjugate reagent.
 If using fully automated equipment do not cover the plate with a plate cover during incubation.
 The tapping out of well contents after washing, can also be omitted.
 All samples from human origin should be considered as potentially infectious.
-Strict adherence to Good laboration.
-Precisio equilations will ensure necessal staffs.
-10. - 11. - Laboratory Practice regulations will ensure personal safety WARNING: Materials from human origin may have been used in the preparation of the Negative Control of the kit.
+Strict adherence to Good laboratore.
+Practice aeruidation will neaver enscond safatore.
+8. - 9. - 10. - 11.
+12 - An animpes from human origin and be considered as potentiary interceds.
+Since dance free codes Laboratory Practice regulations will ensure personal safety WARNING: Materials from human origin may have been used in the preparation of the Negative Control of the kit.
 These materials have been tested with tests kits with accepted performance and found negative for antibodies to HIV 1/2, HCV, TP and HBsAg.
-However, there is no analytical method that can assure that 12 for antibodies to HIV 1/2, HCV, TP and HBsAg.
+However, there is no analytical method that can assure that for antibodies to HIV 1/2, HCV, TP and HBSAg.
 However, there is no analytical method that can assure that infectious agents in the samples or reagents are completely absent.
 Therefore, handle reagents and samples with extreme caution as if capable of transmitting infectious diseases.
 Bovine derived sera have been used for stabilizing of the positive and negative controls.
-Bovine serum albumin (BSA) and fetal calf sera (FCS) are derived from animals from BSF/TSE free-geographical areas.
-Pipette tips, vials, well strips and sample containers should be collected and autoclaved for not less than 2 hours at 121oC or treated with 10% sodium hypochlorite for 30 minutes to decontaminate before any further steps of disposal.
+Bovine serum albumin (BSA) and fetal calf sera (ECS) are derived from animals from BSC/TSF free-geographical areas.
+Pipette tips, vials, well strips and sample containers should be collected and autoclaved for not less than 2 hours at 1210C or treated with 10% sodium hypochlorite for 30 minutes to decontaminate before any further steps of disposal.
 Solutions containing sodium hypochlorite should never be autoclaved.
 MSDS available upon request.
-Reagents must be disposed of only in accordance with local or national regulations. - avanation upon request, reagents must be disposed from it in accordance with recall in automatic regulations.
-Some reagent components may cause toxicity, irritation, burns or have carcinogenic effects as raw materials.
+Reagents must be disposed of only in accordance with local or national regulations Some reagent component reage came to vicitiv intribution burns or the ave carcinometic effects as ranks. - 13. - available upon request, neagents may cause to suppose of only in accordance with rocation national registrations Some reagent components may cause toxicity, irritation, burns or have carcinogenic effects as raw materials.
 Avoid contact of all reagents with skin and the mucosa but especially the Stop Solution, Substrate reagents and the Wash Buffer.

-The Stop Solution contains sulphuric acid.
+The Stop Solution contains subpluric acid.
 Use it with appropriate care.
 Wipe up spills, immediately and 14. - 15. wash with water if comes into contact with the skin or the eyes.
 Proclin 300 is used as preservative and can cause a reaction on the skin.
-Wipe up spills immediately or - 16. - wash with water if comes into contact with skin or eyes.
+Wipe up spills immediately or - 16. - From yours bused as preservative and can cause a reaction on the shift where up spins immediately or wash with water if comes into contact with skin or eyes.
 Indicators of deterioration of the reagents: The values of Positive and Negative controls fall out of the quality control range may indicate reagent instability or operator or equipment error.
 Where quality controls are out of range the results should be considered invalid and the samples must be retested.
 In 17. case of consistently erroneous results and proven deterioration of the reagents, immediately discard the reagents in use and use a new kit.
 Contact the local Prestige Diagnostics representative.